 I’m looking at muscle ageing: why it happens on a cellular and molecular level, and how we could slow down or eliminate this process to improve muscle health in older life.
-The context for this research is that we lose our muscle mass and muscle strength with age – what we call sarcopenia.
+The context for this research is that with age we drastically lose our muscle mass and muscle strength - what we call sarcopenia.
+On average we will lose 1% of our muscle mass every year after the age of 30 so that by the time we are 75-80 we would have already lost upwards of 60% of our muscle mass, which leads to a lot of health and mobility problems.
+Biology of ageing is really about trying to maintain (muscle) health throughout those latter years rather than extending maximum human lifespan.
 My project tackles muscle ageing through a cross disciplinary lens.
 I’m lucky to be part of, and have access to, the BRC’s lifecourse studies which are collecting muscle, lifestyle, physiological and RNAseq data from individuals aged 50-85.
 At the same time, I am also part of a group which specialises in understanding cellular senescence; a mechanism that has been shown to be causal in ageing of several organs including the brain, liver and bones (amongst others).
 I am now trying to understand how cellular senescence could bring about ageing in muscle and what therapeutic measures can be put in place to curb musculoskeletal decline.

 Older people who suffer from sarcopenia lose their independence and are more prone to injuries and falls.
 Skeletal muscle is a very important organ - it regulates our basal metabolic rate, maintains muscle health through muscle-bone crosstalk, helps us achieve every day tasks and protects our vital organs; if it withers away, so do all of those functions.
 So it’s no surprise that musculoskeletal diseases are the most common cause of chronic disability worldwide.
 The cost of managing those musculoskeletal diseases are higher than breast cancer, stroke and cardiovascular disease combined.
 It is a huge burden on the public health system and on people’s daily lives and so sarcopenia is important to study and prevent.

-My project lies within the overarching ‘Ageing Syndromes‘ theme.
-Ageing Syndromes are long-term conditions experienced by older people.
-Being part of the BRC means I can also access the expertise from the rest of its research themes.
 It’s been easier to contact muscle experts or people doing research on muscle in Newcastle because I am under the umbrella of the BRC and its research themes.
-I have been in contact with the MIU (Muscle Immunoanalysis Unit), and Professor Sir Doug Turnbull’s group who work on mitochondria in the muscle, in order to benefit from their established knowledge about experimentation on muscle and how to analyse certain muscle stainings.
+I have been in contact with the MIU (Muscle Immunoanalysis Unit), and Sir Doug Turnball’s group who work on Mitochondria in the muscle, in order to benefit from their established knowledge about experimentation on muscle and how to analyse certain muscle stainings.